-Projection: Universal Transverse Mercator, Zone 12 Datum: North American Datum, 1983
+Scale 1:250 000 Projection: Universal Transverse Mercator, Zone 11 Datum: North American Datum, 1983

-The RADARSAT-1 satellite, launched by Canada in 1995, is an active, microwave-based sensor that sends its own microwave Ine RADARSAT-1 satellite, launched by Canada in 1995, is an active, microwave-based sensor that sends its own microwave signals down to the Earth and processes the signals that it receives back.
+The RADARSAT-1 satellite, launched by Canada in 1995, is an active, microwave-based sensor that sends its own microwave signals down to the Earth and processes the signals that it receives back.
 It differs from optical sensors, such as LANDSAT, SPOT and IRS, which collect data at visible and infrared frequencies and rely on reflected sunlight from the Earth.
 In addition, RADARSAT-1 employs variable beam modes (i.e., differing incidence angles, scene coverage and resolutions) and look directions (i.e., ascending or east looking and descending or west looking), hence the opportunity exists for acquiring a number of separate radar signals, which then can either be evaluated individually or combined statistically in various ways to produce additional information.
 The quality of the radar backscatter signal is directly related to ground topography, dielectric properties and surface roughness of the terrain being imaged.
-As a result, RADARSAT-1 images are well suited for mapping geological structure, geomorphology and the moisture content of vegetation or sediment surface materials to a very shallow depth. the moisture content of vegetation or sediment surface materials to a very shallow depth.
+As a result, RADARSAT-1 images are well suited for mapping geological structure, geomorphology and the meisture content of vacatation or software materials to a vory challew don'th

-As part of their regional mapping strategy, the Alberta Geological Survey acquired RADARSAT-1 images over northern Alberta (north of 55 degrees north latitude) with the following four beam positions: Standard Beam 1 (S1) ascending (71 scenes), S1 descending (70 scenes), Standard Beam 7 (S7) ascending (65 scenes) and S7 descending (68 scenes).
+(north of 55 degrees north latitude) with the following four beam positions: Standard Beam 1 (S1) ascending (71 scenes), S1 descending (70 scenes), Standard Beam 7 (S7) ascending (65 scenes) and S7 descending (68 scenes).
+The resolution of each of descending (70 scenes), Standard Beam 7 (S7) ascending (65 scenes) and S7 descending (68 scenes).
 The resolution of each of these datasets is about 25 m (that is, the resulting radar responses reflect or encompass a square cell that is areally about 25 m on each side).
 The strategy of acquiring S1 and S7 imagery was done to contrast the radar responses based on two incidence angles and two look directions.
 The images were obtained in a dry autumn (September to December 1999) and, thus, provided ideal conditions of no to little deciduous foliage or snow.
 The acquired scene images were individually orthorectified and then tiled into 25, 1:250 000 scale NTS map areas that cover all of northern Alberta north of latitude 55°N. This results in four RADARSAT-1 images from the four beam positions for each NTS map area (Figures 9 to 12).
 As well, the four Radarsat image datasets (i.e., S1A, S1D, S7A and S7D) for each NTS map area were processed using Principal Component Analysis (PCA).
 PCA is a statistical method that evaluates correlation among the signals from the S1A, S1D, S7A and S7D image data, and generates resultant principal component images for each NTS map area.
 The first four principal components for each NTS map area.
-The first four principal components for each NTS map area were then used to produce four simple DCA means (Figures 12 to 12).
-PCA maps (Figures 13 to 16).
+The first four principal components for each NTS map area.
+The first four principal components for each NTS map area were then used to produce four simple PCA mans (Figures 13 to 16).